Diyi2020/Diyi2020.github.io/_pages/about.md

 For applications, I am mainly working on the electronic structure of Moire Material with data driven method but would be happy to discuss and explore more on any other related to

-(1)Applied Math/ Pure Math: Quantum Dynamics, Spectral Theory, Randomized Tensor...
+(1)Applied Math: Quantum Dynamics, Spectral Theory, Randomized Tensor

-(2)Quantum: Quantum Material Science, Strongly Correlated system, Quantum Algorithm, Non-equilibrium Phenomenon, Quantum Thermodynamics
+(2)Quantum: Quantum Material Science, Quantum Algorithm, Non-equilibrium Phenomenon, Quantum Thermodynamics

 (3)Inverse Problem and Operator Learning in Electronic Structure